 How the Great Britain drivers' hours domestic rules work for goods vehicles.

-The Great Britain domestic rules, as contained in the Transport Act 1968, apply to most goods vehicles that are exempt from the EU rules.
+The Great Britain domestic rules, as contained in the Transport Act 1968 as amended, apply to most goods vehicles that are exempt from the EU rules.
 Separate rules apply to Northern Ireland.

 2.1.
 Domestic rules exemptions

 The following groups are exempt from the domestic drivers’ hours rules:

 - drivers of vehicles used by the Armed Forces, the police and fire brigade